Is SHACL Suitable for Data Quality Assessment?: Suitability of SHACL core to assess RDF data quality

-\textbf{Lack of External Access.} SHACL Core operates solely within the RDF graph and cannot access external web resources or perform system-level checks.
+\textbf{Lack of External Access.} SHACL core operates solely within the RDF graph and cannot access external web resources or perform system-level checks.
 This restricts its applicability to metrics related to \dq{Availability} and \dq{Performance}, which often require testing endpoints, dereferencing URIs, or measuring response times.

 \textbf{Node-Centric Scope.} Constraints in SHACL core are evaluated for individual \textit{focus nodes} and their immediate property values.
-This node-centric approach limits the ability to compute network-level measures, which are essential for evaluating the \dq{Interlinking} dimension.
+This node-centric approach limits the ability to compute network-level measures, which are essential for evaluating the \dq{Interlinking} dimension (covered by SHACL-SPARQL).

 \textbf{No Cross-Entity Comparison.} SHACL core lacks mechanisms to compare property values across different entities in the graph.
-As a result, it cannot assess functional dependencies or detect duplicated entities, which are key for dimensions such as \dq{Semantic Accuracy} and \dq{Conciseness}.
+As a result, it cannot assess functional dependencies or detect duplicated entities, limiting its applicability for \dq{Semantic Accuracy} and \dq{Conciseness} (covered by SHACL-SPARQL).

-\textbf{No Arithmetic or Dynamic Expressions.} SHACL Core lacks support for arithmetic operations and dynamic expressions.
-For instance, it cannot evaluate conditions like \texttt{year = now() - birthDate}.
-This limits the applicability of SHACL core for metrics that depend on computed values.
+\textbf{No Arithmetic or Dynamic Expressions.} SHACL core lacks support for arithmetic operations and dynamic expressions.
+For instance, it cannot evaluate conditions like { \texttt{age = now() - birthDate}}.
+This limits the applicability of SHACL core for metrics that depend on computed values, such as \dq{Timeliness} and \dq{Trustworthiness} (covered by SHACL-SPARQL).

 \textbf{Limited Semantic Awareness.} SHACL core lacks mechanisms to verify semantic aspects of the data, which are crucial for dimensions like \dq{Semantic Accuracy}, \dq{Understandability}, and \dq{Versatility}.
-Additionally, it cannot take advantage of semantic declarations present in the graph, such as entity alignments defined through properties like \texttt{owl:sameAs}.
+Additionally, it cannot take advantage of semantic declarations present in the graph, such as entity alignments defined through properties like { \texttt{owl:sameAs}}.

-\textbf{Restricted Targeting Mechanism.} SHACL provides only a small set of predefined target types (e.g., \texttt{sh:targetClass}, \texttt{sh:targetNode}).
-This makes it difficult to define metrics that need to assess patterns over arbitrary triples or general predicate-based constraints.
+\textbf{Restricted Targeting Mechanism.} SHACL provides only a small set of predefined target types (e.g., { \texttt{sh:targetClass}, \texttt{sh:targetNode}}).
+This makes it difficult to define metrics that need to assess patterns over arbitrary triples or general predicate-based constraints (covered by SHACL-SPARQL).